MicrosoftDocs/azure-devops-docs/docs/articles/migrate-from-tfs.md

 1. Identify the most important assets that you need to migrate - typically source code, work items, or both.
 Other assets in TFS - build pipelines, test plans, and so forth - are harder to manually migrate.
 2. Identify a good time to make the transition.
-3. Prepare your target Azure DevOps organizations.
+3. Prepare your target organizations.
 Create the organizations and team projects that you need, provision users, and so on.
 4. Migrate your data.
 5. Consider making the source TFS deployments read-only.